Jubatian/rrpge-spec/specs/inputdev.rst

 of the application.

-When the 0x0410 "Get device properties" kernel call is called, the kernel also populates the appropriate field in the application state (Read Only Process Descriptor, see "ropddump.rst") with the return value.
+When the 0x0410 "Get device properties" kernel call is called, the kernel also populates the appropriate field in the application state (see "state.rst") with the return value.
 This indicates the type of the device at the given device ID (or the fact that the device is absent).
 The 0x0411 "Drop device" kernel call may be used to drop out devices from this state indicating they are no longer used.

 When an used device is removed, the application might still be excepting it to function.
 A removed device however returns complete inactivity (just as a